DiyMediaServer

 image: lscr.io/linuxserver/sabnzbd:latest

-# Sets a custom name for the container
+# Friendly name for the container

 container_name: sabnzbd